 It has been estimated (by the Property Guardian Providers Association) that if all of the vacant public sector and commercial buildings across the UK were added to the property guardian sector, then a staggering 10 million square foot of property would be available.

 Is it easy to become a property guardian?

 Currently, it is not particularly easy to become a property guardian.
 Why?
-This is because the programme is massively oversubscribed at this moment in time, with a staggering 32,000 applications made in the last financial year alone.
+This is because the program is massively oversubscribed at this moment in time, with a staggering 32,000 applications made in the last financial year alone.
 Unfortunately, there are not enough buildings available in the property guardian sector to meet demand.

-Why is property guardianship happening?
+Why is property guardianship popular?

 Furthermore, property guardianship means that otherwise empty buildings are kept occupied, lowering the risk of it being vandalised or taken over by squatters, who can be difficult to remove.
 It also provides the owners to keep more flexibility than would have otherwise been possible with a conventional tenancy contract or a buy-to-let.

 Wondering who tends to be most interested in becoming a property guardian?
 According to research, it is a scheme mostly popular with young people.
 This should come as little surprise when one considers ‘Generation Rent’ and the difficulty for those under 30 to get onto the property ladder and secure their first home.
 It is estimated that 45% of UK property guardians are in their 20s, whilst 15% are in their 30s.

 It is also estimated that six out of 10 using the property guardian scheme paid less than £500 a month for their property.
 With the same amount having lived in the building for at least a year.